On Approximations of Data-Driven Chance Constrained Programs over Wasserstein Balls: Introduction

 In recent years, the mixed-integer conic programming reformulations developed in Propositions~\ref{prop:individual cc} and~\ref{prop:joint cc} have been strengthened so as to scale better to larger problem sizes \citep{ho2020strong, ho2021distributionally, ji2021data, shen2022chance}.
 Nevertheless, similar to classical chance constraints as well as distributionally robust chance constraints over moment ambiguity sets, exact reformulations of the distributionally robust chance constrained program~\eqref{prob:cc general} quickly become computationally prohibitive for large problems.
 As a result, there has been significant interest in safe (\emph{i.e.}, conservative) tractable approximations to problem~\eqref{prob:cc general} that scale gracefully with problem size.

 Distributionally robust chance constrained programs are most commonly approximated by the Bonferroni approximation or the worst-case conditional value-at-risk (CVaR) approximation.
 The quality of the Bonferroni approximation crucially depends on the choice of the associated Bonferroni weights.
 While \cite{xie2019optimized} show that these Bonferroni weights can be optimized efficiently under specific conditions, \cite{Chen_Sim_Sun_Teo_2010} show that the quality of the Bonferroni approximation can be poor even if the Bonferroni weights are chosen optimally. \cite{Chen_Sim_Sun_Teo_2010} also show that the worst-case CVaR approximation can outperform the Bonferroni approximation with optimally chosen Bonferroni weights for Chebyshev (\emph{i.e.}, second-order moment) ambiguity sets, provided that certain scaling factors in the worst-case CVaR approximation are selected judiciously. \cite{zymler2013distributionally} show that the worst-case CVaR approximation is indeed exact for distributionally robust chance constrained programs over Chebyshev ambiguity sets if the scaling factors are selected optimally.
 This result has been extended to non-linear safety conditions by \cite{yang2016distributionally}.
 Selecting the scaling factors optimally, however, amounts to solving a non-convex optimization problem.
+More recently, \cite{ahmed2017nonanticipative} and \cite{jiang2022also} have proposed the ALSO-X approximation, which traces the Pareto efficient solutions in terms of the objective value of problem~\eqref{prob:cc general} and the expected violation of the safety condition(s) to determine a feasible (but typically suboptimal) solution to~\eqref{prob:cc general}.
+It has been shown that the ALSO-X approximation can outperform the worst-case CVaR approximation in chance constrained programs with known distributions as well as type-$\infty$ Wasserstein ambiguity sets.
 For further information, we refer the reader to the surveys by \cite{Ben-tal_Nemirovski_book}, \cite{nemirovski2012safe} and \cite{Hanasusanto_Roitch_Kuhn_Wiesemann_2015}.